Call for the Best Deals : 0800 098 8877

 Best Varieties Bella F1, Carmen F1, Passandra Marketmore, Burpless Tasty Green

-Matt's Top Tip: If you are a beginner, stick to an "All-Female" F1 Hybrid variety like Bella.
+If you are a beginner, stick to an All-Female F1 Hybrid variety like Bella.
 These have been bred to produce only female flowers, saving you the hassle of identifying and removing male blooms.
+I have grown Bella in our display greenhouses for years.
+It consistently produces 25+ cucumbers per plant with very little fuss.

 Sowing Seeds: Timing is Everything

 One of the biggest mistakes we see is sowing too early.
-Cucumbers are tropical plants; they sulk in cold compost.
+Cucumbers are tropical plants and they sulk in cold compost.

 According to the Royal Horticultural Society (RHS), cucumber seeds require a minimum temperature of 21°C (70°F) to germinate successfully.

-• Heated Greenhouse / Propagator: You can sow as early as mid-February to March.
-However, you must be able to maintain that heat 24/7.
+• Heated greenhouse or propagator: You can sow as early as mid-February to March.
+You must be able to maintain that heat 24/7.

 How to Sow